LILLIAN “LIL” HARDIN

 two of her songs, “Hi-De-Ho-Man” and "It’s Murder,” was slick. [hear "It's Murder" ]

 In 1938 Lil did two record sessions for Decca with bands she organized, but the year was a difficult one.
-Although they had

-of one of her songs: “Happy Today, Sad Tomorrow.”
+in the title of one of her songs: “Happy Today, Sad Tomorrow.”

 In July, her mother died.
 More sorrow came when she learned that King Oliver had died penniless in Savannah.
 [1]

-Not only was she female, she was black.
-Worn down by the stresses in her life, she agreed to a divorce from Louis,
+Worn down by the stresses in her life, she agreed to a divorce from Louis, waiving any claims to alimony.

-waiving any claims to alimony.
 The most important collaboration in the history of early jazz came to an end.
 [1]

 1940 -- 1960: Just for a Thrill